imofftoseethewizard/Theano_EC2/README.md

     cd ubuntu-keras/repos
     py.test

-To test keras on the CPU, change your .theanorc file, and alter ubuntu-keras/repos/keras/pytest.ini so that the line
+To test keras on the CPU, change your .theanorc file to specify that theano uses the CPU, and alter ubuntu-keras/repos/keras/pytest.ini so that the line
-"-n 2" is "-n <cores on your machine>".
+"-n 2" is "-n _cores on your machine_".
 If you want to test on the GPU, make sure your .theanorc file specifies the GPU and remove the "-n" line from pytest.ini.
 It seems not to work very well when there are multiple processes trying to access the GPU at the same time.